 Consistency matters; however, moderation is even more important.
 Avoid excess salt intake.

-Does Pink Salt Really Help Weight Loss?
+Does Pink Salt for Weight Loss Actually Work?

 Many people ask whether the pink salt recipe for weight loss truly works.
 The truth is that pink salt does not directly burn fat.
 Nevertheless, it may support weight loss indirectly.